Flow Field Object

 If 'Flow' is set to one of the four modes which use a spline or a polygon object, these options become available:

-In 'Surface Tangent' and 'Surface Normal' modes you also have these options:
+In 'Surface Tangent' mode you also have these options:

-Drag the splines of polygon objects (depending on the selected 'Flow' option) into this list.
+Drag the splines or polygon objects (depending on the layer type) into this list.
 You can use multiple objects.

 If checked, the falloff 'Distance' and 'Spline' settings become available.
 If it unchecked the falloff spline has no effect.